 If you deliver a piece of work or a product that is particularly well received, it’s a great idea to create a mini case study to showcase what you’re capable of.

-You may already be doing this, but if those case studies are simply ending up as blog posts on your website, you’re missing another trick.
+As a savvy freelancer may already be doing this.
+But, if those case studies are simply ending up as blog posts on your website, you’re missing another trick.

-By all means, feature them on your website, but use that list of past customers and email the case study directly to them.
-Email marketing software will enable you to do so in a way that is vibrant and engaging, and it might just win you another contract if people see what they’re missing out on.
+By all means, feature them on your website.
+But, use that list of past customers and email the case study directly to them.
+Email marketing software will enable you to do so in a way that is vibrant and engaging.
+It might just win you another contract if people see what they’re missing out on.

-4. It makes you look bigger than you are
+4. It makes you look bigger than a freelancer

 There’s absolutely nothing wrong with being a solo entrepreneur running a micro enterprise, but if you battle against larger organisations in your industry, you may sometimes feel a little inadequate.